China Literary Agencies

 Genres: Fiction | Non-Fiction

 E-mail submissions only: Agent specified.
+Check website.

-Query letter only.
+Query Fiction and Non-Fiction: Query letter only.

-Founded in 1987, they are the oldest literary agency in mainland China.
+Note: Founded in 1987, they are the oldest literary agency in mainland China.

 Changjiang Literature and Arts Publishing House

 They are based in Wuhan.
+They also have offices in Beijing and Shanghai.

 Genres: Fiction | YA | Non-Fiction

-Query letter only.
+Query Fiction and Non-Fiction: Query letter only.

 Dakai Agency